ThomasK33/localStorage-async/README.md

 localStorage-assync
 ===================

-Abstraction of HTML5's localStorage with added assyncronity for node
+Abstraction of HTML5's localStorage with added asynchronity for node

 Usage
 -----